Researchers

 Tharina Bird

 Tharina revised the Afrotropical Ammoxenidae for her M.Sc, and is currently working on the Afrotropical Solifugae as part of the Global Survey and Inventory of Solifugae project.
+She is the current Chairperson of the African Arachnological Society.

 Further information